What is Sterilization ? 9 Types and Methods in Microbiology

 These are made of asbestos or other material.
 They are pad-like and thicker than membrane filters.

 They do not rupture during filtration.
-But the solution might get absorbed by the filter pad itself.
+However, the solution might get absorbed by the filter pad itself.

-An alternative type of filter is sintered glass filters.
-These are made of glass and hence do not absorb liquids during filtration.
+An alternative type of filter is a sintered glass filter.
+These are made of glass and, hence, do not absorb liquids during filtration.
 The disadvantage is that they are very brittle and break easily.

 c) Candle filters